imagej/imagej.github.io/_pages/Colocalization_Analysis.md

 ### Do state the spatial resolution explicitly!

 The {% include wikipedia title='Pauli exclusion principle' text='Pauli exclusion principle'%} states that two particles cannot have the same quantum numbers so they cannot be in the same place.
 So, actually nothing is "really" colocalised.
 At the other extreme, a universe of one voxel (not cubic of course) is completely colocalised - everything is inside it.
 Practically, our situation lies between the two extremes.
 We must colocalise at some defined and explicit spatial scale: In our case the optical resolution or image pixel/voxel spacing, whichever is the larger value in nm, micrometers, mm, meters, km, etc. The colocalization measurement we make only means anything in relation to the spatial scale we are working at, so it needs to be explicitly stated.
-You can find more details about optical resolution and image pixel spacing in the following sections.
+Additionally, the spatial resolution of your image must be sufficient to actually support your hypothesis.
+You can find more details about optical resolution and image pixel spacing in the "Notes and precautions" section below.

-### Should I analyze 2D or 3D images?

-Cells, and everything within them and outside of them, exist and relate to one another in 3 spatial dimensions.
-Whenever possible you should perform 3D colocalization analyses.
-You can even evaluate 3D colocalization over time in living cells/systems (4D colocalization anlaysis) for even more comprehensive results.
+### "Color" doesn't matter

+In the majority of fluorescence microscopy images, all the "colors" of a multi-channel image are captured using a monochromatic detector that doesn't know what color the photons that hit it are; that is determined by the fluorescence emission filters we use.
+Hence, any colors displayed are false.
+These false colors are only useful to tell which channel is which.
+If I want to show DAPI in green and EGFP as magenta, there is nothing "wrong" about that.

+When considering colocalization, too often composite images of red and green channels are considered sufficient.
+This is plain wrong.
+The problems with red/green merge images, aside from obvious issues with red-green colour-blind people, is that the perception of human eyes and brain can be fooled very easily.
+Just have a look at this image:

+{% include image-center name="SpiralsRGY.png" image-path="/media/SpiralsRGY.png" %}

+Most people might think that the image contains 4 distinct colours: 2 sets of thin spirals are in dark red and dark green, and 2 thick prominent spirals of yellow-green and yellow.
+However, the yellow and yellow-green actually have <b>exactly the same color!</b> You can verify this yourself by calling {% include bc content='File | Open Samples | [Spirals (Macro)](Spirals_Macro "wikilink")'%} in Fiji.

+So... now, how do you feel about determining colocalization by looking for yellow blobs?
+Doesn't make much sense does it?
+We notice that the shades and hues of colours look different according to what other colours they are next to!
+So, you need to measure something from the pixel values, not simply subjectively "look at" a red/green colour merge image.

+An even better reason to always quantitatively evaluate colcoalization is that this actually tells you what you are looking for - the correlation (or not) between 2 channels of pixels over space.

 ## Methods of colocalization analysis